Skip to content

 Curricular Requirements Expand answer

 The PhD degree in the MD/PhD joint-degree program in Biomedical Sciences is conferred on a student in recognition of excellent attainment of knowledge and productive scholarship in biomedical sciences.
-In addition to the course requirements provided elsewhere in this handbook, the student must pass all medical school courses during Years M1 and M2, and:
+In addition to the course requirements provided elsewhere in this handbook, the student must have:

-A student who fails to make acceptable progress in the degree program will be dropped from the program.
-(In the case of MD/PhD students, failing to make progress in the PhD program will result in the student being dropped from the PhD program).
+• An MD/PhD student who fails to make acceptable progress in the PhD-degree program, including on doctoral examinations and in research, will be dropped from the MD/PhD Program.
+Upon application to the Associate Dean for Student Affairs, a student may be considered for entry into the regular MD program.
 One or more failing grades or a cumulative GPA below 3.00 for any semester or session or combination of semesters and/or sessions may be considered evidence of failure to maintain satisfactory scholarship.
 A GPA below 3.00 automatically places a student on academic probation and the student must meet with the Program Chair to determine the course of action required to address this situation and avoid dismissal from the Program.
-The Program Executive Committee may initiate action as described in Appendix III of the Graduate School Bulletin.
+The doctoral committee or the BMS Program Executive Committee may initiate action as described in Policy GCAC-803 to terminate a student for unsatisfactory scholarship.

 Seminar and Journal Club Presentations and Attendance Expand answer